 10.4.2.
 A significant proportion of the Council's programme is likely to be financed by borrowing and this exposes the Council to the risk of changing interest rates.
 The Council can mitigate against this by borrowing ahead of need where it is advantageous to do so.
-The graph below illustrates the impact on the General Fund at prevailing long-term rates available to the Council as well as the impact of a change in those rates by 0.5%:
+The graph below illustrates the General Fund capital programme revenue consequences at prevailing long-term rates available to the Council as well as the impact of a change in those rates by 0.5%: